Event Updates

 Photo by Sarah Risser

-Steve Cheseborough and Trio Açaí (Sundays 3-4PM)
+Steve Cheseborough and Trio Açaí (Sunday Afternoons)

 Trio Açai explores classic bossa nova sounds – great music for dancing, contemplating the sea, or just enjoying life!
 Steve Cheseborough (vocals, guitar), known for playing the blues, got hooked on Brazilian music a few years ago and went with it, heart and soul.
 Lindsay Hess (cello), classically trained and New Orleans-schooled, applies her creativity in strange and wonderful ways.
 Keegan Leonberg (percussion), one of Portland’s most in-demand drummers, adds his subtle yet powerful pulse to this project.